 A good phone number is like a good domain.
 Think of it this way – an 800 number is like having a premium dot com address, or a 90210 zip code.

 The term “800 number” has become synonymous with “toll free number” and is the original toll free number.
 Toll free 800 numbers are limited and don’t change hands very often.
 Technically there’s no such thing as a “new” 800 number because there are only so many that exist, which is part of what makes them valuable.

-The good news is, once you buy a toll free number, it’s yours.
+The good news is, once you buy a toll free number for your business - you own it.
 Unless of course, you cancel service with the provider.

 Toll free numbers are portable, which means it’s your property and no phone provider can hold it hostage or refuse to port it to a different carrier.